 I had initially thought that the best Fall colours might have already faded on Vancouver Island – at least judging from what I’d been seeing around Vancouver and the Fraser Valley.
 The colours turned out to be perfect.
 There wasn’t much in the way of Vine Maple colour, but the Bigleaf Maples (Acer macrophyllum) had great colour – yellow and even some orange.
 It didn’t look like any of them had turned slightly then gone straight to brown which was common this year in some places.

 I was also extremely fortunate with the weather.
 The entire weekend was forecast for rain, at times heavy.
 In the three Provincial Parks that I visited there was absolutely no rain.
 All the plastic bags and camera/lens coverings I had prepared were not necessary.
 While I’d intended on photographing mostly rivers and waterfalls – great subjects in the rain, I was still happy to not have to deal with the possibility of wet equipment and clothing.

 In late September I went to Silver Lake Provincial Park in the Skagit Valley near Hope, British Columbia.
 The Fall colours had just started to appear.
 A few weeks later, however, they were almost in full swing.
 The above panorama was made about 3 weeks after my previous shot – how quickly things change!
-Again I was very lucky to have a near perfect reflection on Silver Lake – I’ve been there a few times when there were almost waves due to the wind.
+Again I was very lucky to have a near perfect reflection – I’ve been there a few times when there were almost waves due to the wind.
 The majority of the Fall colours here are provided by Bigleaf Maples (Acer macrophyllum) and Vine Maples (Acer circinatum).